 For those interested in more intimate theatre experiences, the B Street Theatre offers an eclectic lineup of contemporary plays and original works.

-Sacramento also boasts the Sacramento Ballet, the Sacramento Philharmonic and Opera, and numerous other performing arts groups that offer captivating performances throughout the year.
+Sacramento also boasts the Sacramento Ballet, the Sacramento Philharmonic and Opera, and numerous other performing arts groups that offer captivating yearly performances.

 Outdoor Activities

-Outdoor enthusiasts will find plenty of opportunities to enjoy nature and engage in recreational activities in the California state capital.
+California’s state capital offers plenty of opportunities for outdoor enthusiasts to enjoy nature and recreational activities.
 The city offers a range of outdoor options, including parks and gardens, riverfront activities, and biking and hiking trails.

 Parks and Gardens